apache/dubbo-go-samples/router/condition/README.md

 - When the client starts without the condition router configuration in Nacos, it will alternate calls between the two server endpoints.
-- When the client starts with the script router configured in Nacos, it will route traffic to only one server endpoint.
+- When the client starts with the condition router configured in Nacos, it will route traffic to only one server endpoint.